mhalbritter/graal-native-image-analysis/README.md

 ![](img/simple-reflection-many-big-classes-heap.png)

 When comparing the reflection heap with the no reflection heap, we can see that it's a lot bigger.
-That's the main reason why the reflection image is bigger.
+That's the main reason why the reflection executable is bigger.
 We can see 4 MB of `LinkedHashMap`, which is not in the no reflection version.
 Another 4 MB of the heap is used for `reflect.Method`, which is also not there in the no reflection version.
 Another 3 MB are spent for `sun.reflect.annotation` data, which is also not in the no reflection